wwwcomy/polymer/README.md

-# polymer
+# polymer-games
-Some little baby games based polymer
+Some little baby games based on polymer2